JakeBruner/jacobbruner.com/src/posts/Writing/JaneAusten.md

 ---
-title: Moral Integrity within Jane Austen’s *Pride and Prejudice*
+title: Moral Integrity within Jane Austen’s "Pride and Prejudice"
 date: 2023-09-26
 layout: blog
 excerpt: Critics wide and far have commented on how Austen's unique literary style and juxaposition of character and their growth presents a narrative rife with moral lessons here.
 I sought to explore how character chiasmus develops meaningful forward leaning themes within the text.
+thumbnailpath: /images/prideprejudice.jpg
 tags: Creative
 ---